 Disregard COVID-19 Protocols

+While many cruise lines have done away with vaccination and testing requirement, there are a few providers that still have policies in place.
 Don’t plan on skipping a mandatory pre-cruise COVID test and think you’ll be able to talk your way out of it once you’re at the departure port.
 If a cruise line requires a pre-trip COVID test and you don’t have one, you won’t be allowed to board.

 Leave Your Data Plan On